erogenousbeef-zz/BigReactors/Roadmap.md

 ### Graphics & UI
 - Highlight inventory slots when they are exposed via the right-hand-side buttons
-- Add graduation marks to liquid progress bars
-- Add a cool mixed fuel/waste bar to the control rods

 ### Reactor Mechanics
 - Radiation reflectors: a passive internal block that reverses the direction of a radiation packet, at the cost of some scattering